kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 ## Prerequisites

-To follow this tutorial, use Kyma 2.0 or higher.
-Get a JWT by following [Get a JWT](./apix-04-get-jwt.md) tutorial.
+- You are using Kyma 2.0 or higher.
+- You have got a JSON Web Token (JWT).
+For more information, see [Get a JWT](./apix-04-get-jwt.md).

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-02-create-workload.md) tutorial.
-It can also be a follow up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.
+It can also be a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.

 ## Expose your workload using a Virtual Service